 When it comes to dinosaur bones, remnants of the famous Megalonyx jeffersonii have been discovered in Monroe County since the 1790s.
 Several caves in this region contain dinosaur fossils and possibly, artifacts and relics of the past.

 Jefferson County is another great place for gem hunters to go to in West Virginia.
 Here, you can find gold, epidote, quartz crystals, pyrite, dolomite, galena, sphalerite, tourmaline, and other minerals, rocks, and crystals.

 To find gold here, search for the greenstone belts.
-These rocks contain gold; however, if you want to find something, like epidote, head towards the Weverton Formation, near Harpers Ferry.
+These rocks contain gold; however, if you want to find something, like an epidote, head toward the Weverton Formation, near Harpers Ferry.

 When it comes to quartz, pyrite, dolomite, galena, and sphalerite, go to Charles Town, in Jefferson County, WV.

 Tourmaline can also be found in this region.
-However, your best chances of finding it are if you will go to Rippon or at U.S. Route 340 roadcut.
+However, your best chances of finding it are if you go to Rippon or at U.S. Route 340 Roadcut.